astormn/MP1/README.md

 Server:
 Unity code that sets up a UDP server, waits for the data from python then plots the positions of the hand landmarks in 3D space

+hands:
+threaded hand tracking data that captures images and on another thread processes the detection result to be sent over the UDP server